- This event has passed.

 Thursday, March 7, 2013, 7 pm

 The final lecture rooted in 1974 and beyond looks at the mise-en-scène as a model for social and cultural organization.
 Continued shifts in technology and the rise of Neo-Liberalism are countered by the rise of new identifications and subjectivities.

-Co-sponsored with Columbia University School of the Arts, Visual Arts Program.
+Co-sponsored with the Columbia University School of the Arts Public Programs.